Mandan World War II vets, brothers, die hours apart

-A joint funeral service will be held Monday for two brothers who served during World War II, farmed near each other for years, and died just hours apart last week.
+A joint funeral service was held Monday for two brothers who served during World War II, farmed near each other for years, and died just hours apart last week.

 Anton “Tony” Hatzenbuhler, 100, died April 18.
 His brother Mathias “Matt” Hatzenbuhler, 96, died a few hours later on April 19.
 They will be buried at the North Dakota Veterans Cemetery with military honors.